mpuetz/LUKS-unlock-by-usb-ssh-passphrase/README.md

         CAUTION!
 Usage of this file happens on your own risk!

-This script has been tested on fresh installations/upgrades of ubuntu server 14.04 adn 16.04.
-Unfortunately I don't have the opportunity to test it more detailed.
+This script has been tested on fresh installations/upgrades of ubuntu server 14.04 and 16.04.
+Unfortunately I don't have the opportunity to test it more in depth.

 This script is based on the LUKS-tripple-unlock script (https://github.com/chadoe/luks-triple-unlock) by Martin van Beurden,